 The Centre for Indigegogy will tailor workshops upon request.
 We have experienced and knowledgeable Indigenous instructors who are willing to work with you to develop trainings specific to your needs.

-Indigenous Professional Development includes (but is not limited to):
+Indigenous-centered wholistic professional development includes (but is not limited to):

 For those close to Kitchener, we offer our Circle Room for trainings for a small fee.
 We try to limit our trainings to groups of 20 people.